IEEE-USA CVD

 Schedule

-Participants will begin on the afternoon of April 10th with a detailed training session and policy briefing, given by IEEE-USA’s legislative professionals.
-You will then spend April 11th on Capitol Hill meeting with your Legislators and/or their staff to discuss technology policy in the new Congress.
+Participants will begin on the afternoon of Day 1 with a detailed in-person training session and policy briefing, given by IEEE-USA’s legislative professionals.
+You will then spend Day 2 on Capitol Hill meeting with your Legislators and/or their staff to discuss technology policy in the new Congress.

 For this year’s CVD, we are again working with Soapbox, an outside consulting firm organizing everyone’s Congressional meetings.
-You will receive an email from them on Thursday, April 4th confirming your individual April 11th Congressional meetings schedule.
-Look for an email from John Eberhart: Eberhart@soapboconsulting.com.
-Soapbox will also participate in the April 10th in-person Training.
+You will receive an email from them prior to CVD 2025 confirming your individual Congressional meetings schedule.

 Unless you have other travel plans, we do not recommend driving.
 There is no parking at the US Capitol Building or the nearby office buildings you will be meeting in.
 Cabs, Uber/Lyft, or DC metro are recommended for transportation.
+The closest metro stops are Union Station (Red Line) or Capitol South (Orange/Blue/Silver Line).
 DC is also a very walkable city.
 But always plan ahead — DC is notorious for its awful traffic.
 (You never know when the Presidential motorcade will stop traffic to come zooming by!)

 Capitol Hill remains a formal work environment.
 Business attire is expected for the Congressional meetings.